sf-wdi-37/intro-ajax/README.md

   * A browser will use `GET` to indicate it would like to receive a specific web page or resource from a server.
   * A browser will use `POST` to indicate it would like to send some data to a server.

-Conveniently can use AJAX to make both `GET` and `POST` requests to servers.
+Conveniently, we can use AJAX to make both `GET` and `POST` requests to servers.
 From the perspective of the server, it is just another request.

 jQuery gives us the [`$.ajax()`](https://api.jquery.com/jQuery.ajax) method, which will allow us to perform any AJAX request.

 ## AJAX Setup

-Using jQuery's `$.ajax()` method, we can specify several parameters, including:
+Using jQuery's `$.ajax()` method, we can specify several parameters.
+Here's a good set to start with:

-* What kind of request
+* kind of request (verb)
 * request URL
 * data type
 * callback function (which will run on successful completion of the AJAX request)